-EcoC²S is a Nashville, Tennessee–based “locally owned and operated” small business that offers diverse services.
-Our services include:
+EcoC²S is a Nashville, Tennessee–based “locally owned and operated” small business that offers diverse services and products.

-- Promoting Healthy Living through the Read the Labels Campaign (Healthy Living Mentor);
+- Healthy Living Mentor (Promoting Healthy Living through the Read the Labels Campaign);

 - Chemistry and Mathematics Tutoring;

 - Providing Data Analytics, R Consultation, R Programming, & R Trainings; and

 - Free/Libre and Open Source Software (FLOSS) selection and installation as opposed to proprietary, closed–source, freedom–limiting software.